Kong Hwa School: Main Parade Square

 The sixty-four hexagrams of the “I Ching” are inscribed in the tiling patterns found in the Main Parade Square.
 The square has two walls which bear the school motto: "sincerity and perseverance."
 School assemblies are held here.

-Amphitheater
+Amphitheatre

-The amphitheater was designed to provide an environment for promoting Western culture surrounding performing arts and public skills.
+The amphitheatre was designed to provide an environment for promoting Western culture surrounding performing arts and public skills.

 Chinese Garden

-It has also made provision for creativity in teaching and learning with the construction of the “Kong Hwa Garden” (Chinese: 光华苑), which is an artistic replica of a typical Jiangnan-styled Chinese garden design.
-This place serves the purposes of a third space and a place for promoting Chinese culture.
+The school contains the “Kong Hwa Garden” (Chinese: 光华苑), an artistic replica of a typical Jiangnan-styled Chinese garden design.
+This place serves as a place to promote Chinese culture and as a third space for students and faculty.